Pineconium/ChoacuryOS/README.md

 # ChoacuryOS
 Stylized as Choacury/OS or simply Choacury, this project is a custom-built OS written in C/C++ and Assembly.
 Choacury is currently in a **Pre-Zeta** stage, meaning some stuff isn't complete yet...

-If you want to help or make your own distro to Choacury, don't worry, it is completely open-source!
+If you want to help or make your own version of Choacury, don't worry, you are free to modify it to your liking.
+You are also free to help contribute to the project! (see TODO.MD for what is needed doing).

 # System Requirements
 TBA